-First Delipop pick-up point for e-grocery powered by Retail Robotics Arctan technology was opened in Paris
+First Delipop pick-up point for e-grocery powered by Retail Robotics revolutionary Arctan technology was opened in Paris

 Carrefour has become the first retailer to team up with Delipop, a startup specialized in the logistical handling of e-commerce food orders, in order to develop a new offering of robotic pedestrian drives.
 This unprecedented partnership was inaugurated on 6 October by the opening of a first point at 194 avenue de Versailles in Paris in the 16th arrondissement.
 Delipop's universal network was founded in April 2021 as a result of a joint venture between Łukasz Nowiński, CEO and founder of Retail Robotics, and Hervé Street, president of Star Service Group.

 This service will therefore develop local e-commerce close to customers, offering a choice of 15,000 product references available on carrefour.fr website.
 It will allow customers to pick up their orders placed on carrefour.fr on the same day, over a wide range of hours from 8am to 10pm, Monday to Saturday.
 Prepared in the Carrefour warehouse the orders will be delivered and stored at the Delipop collection point in lockers that respect the cold chain.
 Once the order has been placed, the customer receives a text message with a code associated with a 100% robotic locker allowing them to collect their basket in less than one or two minutes, depending on the order size.

 Delipop is a network of robotic click-and-collect drives (drive piétons) that will serve as multi-brand or single retailer pick-up points.
 Delipop’s locations will allow the customers to enjoy smooth, convenient and effortless experience in picking up their groceries ordered online, all just around the corner of where they live.